bzf-2018/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I lead the Big Data and Database Group.
+I am a Professor in The University of Queensland and an ARC Future Fellow.
 I am also an Honorary Senior Fellow at The University of Melbourne.
 I obtained my PhD in computer science from National University of Singapore and was the winner of [the Best PhD Thesis Award](https://www.comp.nus.edu.sg/programmes/pg/awards/).

 I am generally interested in data (lake) management and governance, particularly in the areas of DB4AI and AI4DB.
 On the DB4AI side, I focus on identifying suitable datasets, discovering hidden relationships among datasets, addressing various data quality challenges (like missing value imputation and mismatch resolution), and assembling them to fulfill diverse user requirements within specified constraints.
 My goal is to contribute to the development of next-generation data marketplaces and enhance the cost-effectiveness of downstream machine learning tasks.
 On the AI4DB side, I explore how machine learning techniques can optimize core database operations on both low-dimensional and high-dimensional data, including index selection, learned indexes, query optimization, and cardinality estimation.
 Talking about the data types in the above problems, I focus on multi-source and multi-modal data in the context of data lakes.